 Seek and Surrender

-"Seek and you shall find."
+Seek and you shall find."

-Looking for wisdom, I turn to books of wisdom where I read that some will come my way when I understand, "what is right and just and fair - every good path."
-Wisdom will enter my heart and knowledge will be pleasant to my soul.
-I also read that God, "has made everything beautiful in its time.", and "that there is nothing better for men than to be happy and do good while they live.
+I am a seeker.
+But what exactly is it that I seek?
+I think a little beauty, along with some peace and joy, may fit the bill, and I am looking for the wisdom needed to recognize the path that will lead me to them.
+Perhaps what I am really seeking is to better know the higher power that is called God.
+The bit of wisdom I already possess tells me that I will find that which I seek.
+I turn to the books of wisdom and find that more will come my way when I understand, "what is right and just and fair - every good path."
+(Proverbs 2:9-10) On this path, wisdom will enter my heart and knowledge will be pleasant to my soul.
+I read that God, "has made everything beautiful in its time."
+(Ecclesiastes 3:11), and "that there is nothing better for men than to be happy and do good while they live.
 That everyone may eat and drink, and find satisfaction in all his toil - this is the gift of God."
-So as I read about wisdom, I also get a glimpse of what beauty, and peace and joy is all about.
-They are about God and His gifts.
+(Ecclesiastes 3:12) From all this, I get a glimpse of what beauty, peace, and joy are all about.
+They are gifts from God.

 Every Good Path

-There are those who do good works through science and medicine with or without believing in a higher power, and there are those who explore the physical world from the expanse of the cosmos to the tiny sub atomic world, some who do so without an inclination to a power, while others see a deep connection between them.There are individuals who do not believe in the existence of any god in an absolute sense, yet they are still able to be compassionate and caring. they walk the good walk with a strong sense of self.
-There are those who find spirituality in the beauty and wonder of nature, having a strong and loving sense of place.
+There are people who do good works through science and medicine with or without believing in a higher power, and there are those who explore the physical world from the expanse of the cosmos to the tiny sub atomic world, some who do so without an inclination to a power, while others see a deep connection.There are individuals who do not believe in the existence of any god in an absolute sense, yet they are still able to be compassionate and caring; they walk the good walk with a strong sense of humanity.
+There are those who find spirituality in the beauty and wonder of nature, having a true caring for life on our planet.

 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light."— Matthew 11: 29-30

-I surrender to love and with love I pass along all the gifts that I have received, sharing the blessings, while acknowledging the blessings of others.
-I do this by being kind and forgiving.
+I read the words of Jesus, and surrender further.
+I surrender to Jesus and His healing and forgiving ways.
+I surrender because I am surrounded.
+I am surrounded by love.
+I am surrounded by Christ.
+I surrender and become a prisoner.
+I become a prisoner of peace, a prisoner of freedom.
+I surrender to Christ and pass along all the love that I have received, sharing the blessings, and I acknowledging the blessings of others.
+I do this by being as kind and forgiving as I can.
 And I am forever thankful.

 I am a seeker.

-All Bible passages are from the New International version:
+All Bible passages are from the New International Version.

 © 2013 Paul K Francis